danchoi/soywiki/README.markdown

 ## Why CamelCase WikiLinks rule

 Some people don't like the CamelCase (a.k.a.
 WikiCase) wiki link pattern.
 But SoyWiki digs them.

-Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
-It encourages you to create wiki pages with succinctly descriptive names.
-CamelCase wiki-links are also better when storing content in plain text files: the page names can map directly to Unix file names without any awkward character escaping.
+* Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
+* It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names.
+* Because the pattern is so minimal and succinct, typing them it interrupts your flow of thinking less than other wiki patterns.
+* CamelCase wiki-links are also conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase